Social Selling: Farmers and Hunters

 Social Selling is now top priority for Sales & Marketing.

-One pitfall is to approach social selling like a “quick win” / “on the side” tactic for easy sales.
+One common misstep is to view Social Selling as a “quick win” or “on the side” tactic for easy sales.

-Through the experience of large scale social selling projects in the last three years (mainly on Twitter & LinkedIn) , we identified four types of mindset but only one really delivers benefits and clients.
+Through the experience of large scale Social Selling projects in the last three years (mainly on Twitter & LinkedIn), we’ve identified four types of mindsets; only one really delivers benefits and clients.

 Here’s a quick overview of them:

 Browsing strategy is usually the problem with younger salespeople.
-They’ve used social for years, tweeting and snapping is second nature.
+They’ve used social media for years; tweeting and snapping is second nature.

 But more is needed.

-If you just go with the flow on a social platform, the probability that you spend time with potential prospects or influencers in your market is slim and ( worse) the probability that you have multiple conversations with the same person is close to zero.
+If you just go with the flow on a social platform, the probability that you spend time with potential prospects or influencers in your target market is slim and (worse) the probability that you have multiple conversations with the same person is close to zero.

-You tweet, accumulate followers (most of them who will not help you close anything) but you’re never gonna really engage with anyone.
-Quickly, the lack of return and results, makes you give up to fatigue and quit or you will be asked to quit by your boss.
+You tweet, you accumulate followers (most of whom will not help you close anything), but you’ll rarely engage with anyone.
+Quickly, the lack of return and results leads to fatigue, and inevitably you’ll quit (or be asked to quit by your boss).

-Social Selling is a business process and it requires strategy, planning, on-going execution and measurement; There’s no magic, it’s hard work and discipline.
+Social Selling is a business process and it requires strategy, planning, on-going execution, and measurement.
+There’s no magic or shortcuts; it requires dedication and discipline.

 Search Engine strategy is usually the tactic recommended by agencies and people who specialize in optimizing for Google.

-Well … that’s not really how people work.
+Well… that’s not how people work.
 We love chitchats and social discussions.
-We hate being funneled into a robot and over anything, we hate being sold to.
+We hate being funneled into a robotic, automated process and over anything, we hate being sold to.

-In Social selling ( an oxymoron) the goal is to establish and nurture a relation with a person who may become a potential buyer or referrer.
-So until we live in a world where seller bots talk to buyer bots, automation is not going to work.
+In Social Selling (in actuality, an oxymoron) the goal is to establish and nurture a relationship with a person who may become a potential buyer (or referrer).
+Until we live in a world where seller bots talk to buyer bots, automation is not going to work.

 One example from the Financial Advisory business:

 Spotting mentions of “retirement plan”, “estate planning” or the name of a competitor will only pop ads from competitors.
-Affluent people seldom use such keywords.
+Affluent people seldom use such keywords in their daily life.

-On the other hand, striking a conversation with local affluent people who are in transition to retirement and talk about baseball, kids, dogs, personal finance, food and travel will lead to meaningful relations.
+On the other hand, striking a conversation with local affluent people, who are in transition to retirement, and talk about baseball, kids, dogs, personal finance, food and travel will lead to meaningful relationships.

-Most will cold call, cold email or shoot LinkedIn inmails with a generic script.
-The better ones customize their pitch or even better use referral … and sometimes it works but this is not really social selling.
+Most will cold call, cold email or shoot LinkedIn correspondence with a generic script.
+The better ones customize their pitch or even better, use referral… and sometimes it works but this is not really Social Selling.

-It happens to me when I skip the “relation building”phase or when I over message a prospect.
+It still happens to me when I skip the “relation building” phase or when I over message a prospect.

-Cold tweets and LinkedIn mails work too but that is not really social selling.
+Cold tweets and LinkedIn mails will occasionally work too, but that is not really Social Selling.
 It is just spray and pray sales tactics on a social platform.

 I like the gardening analogy.
-Indeed, talking about relationships, we often use words borrowed from gardening like “grow”, nurture”.
+Indeed, talking about relationships, we often use words borrowed from gardening like “grow” and “nurture”.

 Here’s a simple way to do it right:

-It’s what people do when they reflect on their business, strength & weaknesses and market conditions.
-It starts with competitive position, compelling message and a go to market strategy.
+It’s what people do when they reflect on their business strengths & weaknesses and the current market conditions.
+It starts with competitive position, compelling messaging and a mapped, go to market strategy.

-#2 Second, you need to map your niche and id the prospective clients.
-When you focus, your content and conversations is more likely to be seen by the people you target.
+Second, you need to map your niche and identify the prospective clients.
+When you focus, your content and conversations are more likely to be seen by the people you target.

-#3 Third, make it a day to day activity.
-Water the garden daily!
+Third, make it a daily activity.
+Water the garden consistently!
 Listen and engage with the people you target;

-Its easy when you blend “awareness” type of conversations (like, small talk, emotional discussion), credibility (conversations where you can demonstrated expertise), support/help (this is the number one reason people will talk to you) and opportunities (events, questions…).
+It’s easy when you blend “awareness” types of conversations (like small talk or emotional discussion), credibility (conversations where you can demonstrate expertise), support/help (this is the number one reason people will talk to you) and opportunities (events, questions…).